nurdauletzhuzbay/Interactive-Dictionary/README.md

 # Interactive-Dictionary
-Dictionary that returns meaning of a word (English)\n Has case sensitivity\n
+Dictionary that returns meaning of a word (English).
-Avoids bad words\n
+Has case sensitivity.
+Suggests right words.